 Snøhetta of Oslo/New York and Calgary’s DIALOG have designed a building that will be Calgary's leading library for the next century.
 Forward-looking and functional from the ground up, it will serve as a cultural and physical connector that will reunite East Village with the Calgary core.

 Studio Bell, Home of the National Music Centre

 Studio Bell, home of the National Music Centre, links Calgary’s musical past with its entertainment future, amplifying the love, sharing and understanding of music as it goes.

 Designed by Allied Works Architects of Portland, Oregon, Studio Bell is imagined as a living instrument, a destination and a new kind of cultural institution.

 Fort Calgary is our neighbour to the east, and East Villagers couldn’t be happier to have a unique combination of historical passion and 40 acres of open space on their doorstep – a true luxury in the heart of the city.

 Public art does more than introduce colour and visual interest into an area; it both flavours and reflects the very vibe of the neighbourhood.

 Public art, besides being a City of Calgary policy, has always been an integral part of the EV Master Plan.

-Show your true colours on EV’s Langevin Bridge.
+Show your true colours on EV’s Reconciliation Bridge.